Frequently Asked Questions

 No, all deposits are non-refundable.
 Please be certain of your travel plans before booking your trip.

-Trips cancelled 91 or more days prior to trip departure are fully refundable except for your deposit.
+Trips cancelled 91 or more days prior to trip departure are fully refundable except for your deposit (groups may have a different cancel policy).
 Trips cancelled 90 days or less before the departure date are non-refundable.
 All travelers are highly encouraged to purchase trip cancellation insurance.

-Yes, most guests living out of the US usually pay via wire transfer direct to our US bank.
-In some cases we can accept PayPal for payment as long as the fees are paid by the payee.
+Yes, most guests living out of the US usually pay via wire transfer.
+In some cases we can accept PayPal or Credit Card for payment.
+Additional fees apply.
+Another option for non-US payments is: https://wise.com.

 Final payment is due 90 days prior to your trip departure date.

 Your trip fee will be the fee indicated on our most recent trip calendar plus any governmental, airport or biosphere fees.
-These are all indicated on the website, and may change, however our calendar is current and up to date at all times.
+These are all indicated on the website, and may change, however once you book your trip, you will not be charged any additional fees if they change before your trip date.

 A tip envelope along with a comment card will be provided at checkout or in your cabin.
 Please give your envelope to the camp manager.
 Gratuities are distributed evenly among the camp staff - many of whom you do not see on a regular basis such as our hard working kitchen staff.